rickscode/rickscode/README.md

 -  Hi, I’m Rick
 -  I’m interested in tech, ai, finance, travelling the world and solving business problems with ai, programming, and automated solutions.
--  I believe in continuous learning and trying to become better at life, programming and business.
+-  I believe in continuous learning and trying to become better at life, programming automation and business.

 <!---